Traverse-Research/hassle-rs/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, shall be licensed as above, without any additional terms or conditions.

 Contributions are always welcome; please look at the [issue tracker](https://github.com/Jasper-Bekkers/hassle-rs/issues) to see what known improvements are documented.